- Before contacting us…

 We maintain this self-help information site as a way of people finding answers to questions for themselves.
 It’s easier for you (and us) if you find the answer to your question on here.

-We have a ‘quick links‘ page, which covers the key areas that we receive a lot of requests about.
+We have a full index on the information we have, and we also have a ‘top 10 things to know about criminal records‘ page, which covers the key areas that we receive a lot of questions about.
 These include:

 Try our online forum